sprollucy/Sweatbot-Beta/README.md

 ---

 ## **Latest Changelog**
+1.0.04-beta
+- Finished moderator permissions, now you can give certain mods access to help smooth over controlling chat while you focus on gaming
+- Mod permissions include refunds, give or remove currency, add or remove a command, or ban and unban a user from using the bot
+- Updated "Rate Delay" setting to properly reflect what it does which is add a cooldown per use so they can't spam commands.
+Added a message that alerts the user of how much time is remaining
+- Fixed potential issue of "you have the latest version installed" popping up on start

 1.0.03-beta
 - Added a auto updater/installer to ease updating.
 It will download any missing file/changes you may miss while updating it the drag and drop way.
 You can use it as a stand alone installer as well
 - When updating this time make sure you replace the 'Sweat bot.exe' and also add 'Sweat bot Updater.exe' as well.